Overview of qst

-- The wave equation (the non-linear Schrödinger equation, also known as the Gross-Pitaevskii equation) can be derived from first principles (see here, or here) in its complete form, from the assumption that the vacuum is a BEC whose state can be described by the wavefunction of the condensate.
+- The wave equation (the non-linear Schrödinger equation, also known as the Gross-Pitaevskii equation) can be derived from first principles (see here, or here), from the assumption that the vacuum is a BEC whose state can be described by the wavefunction of the condensate.

 - Modeling the superfluid vacuum as an acoustic metric reproduces an analogue for general relativity’s curved spacetime within low momenta regimes.

 - Mass generation is a consequence of the symmetry breaking that occurs when quantum vortices form in the vacuum condensate.

 - The total number of spacetime dimensions in or spatiotemporal map depends on the resolution we desire.
 (Are we only quantizing the fabric of x, y, z?
 Or are we also keeping track of the subquanta that those quanta are composed of? and so on.)
 For any arbitrary resolution, the number of dimensions is equal to 3n + n.
 A second order perspective (n = 2) quantizes the fabric of space one time, and a third order perspective quantizes the volumes of that fabric, and so on, ad infinitum.

 - Quantization restricts the range of spacetime curvature: the minimum state of curvature (zero curvature) can be represented by the ratio of a circle’s circumference to its diameter in flat space (π), and the maximum state of curvature can be represented by the value of that ratio in maximally curved spacetime, a number that we will represent with the letter ж (“zhe”).